The Ultimate Australian Waterfall Bucket List

-I’d venture to say that ’90s girl group TLC know a few things about how the world works.
-But aside from the killer diller rhymes in ‘No Scrubs’ and the unrelenting realness of ‘Unpretty’, there’s one misnomer that really irks me.
+Ninties girl group TLC knew a few things about how the world works.
+But, aside from the killer rhymes in ‘No Scrubs’ and the unrelenting realness of ‘Unpretty’, there’s one that may have missed the mark.
 In their 1994 jam ‘Waterfalls’, TLC implore that we “don’t go chasing waterfalls,” and instead, “stick to the rivers and the lakes” that we’re used to.
-I’m sorry TLC, but that ain’t right.
+I’m sorry, TLC, but that ain’t right.

 Chasing waterfalls should be our national sport.
-Cascading rivers are dotted all over this country, and the only way to really, truly, call yourself Australian is to hop on your bike (or plane, whatever) and see them all.
-Here’s a bucket list of ideas for your next waterfall chasing adventure.
+Cascading rivers are dotted all over this country, and the only way to really, truly, call yourself Australian is to hop on your bike and see them all.

 1 / 10

 The incredible Wallaman Falls are located in Girringun National Park, just 50km past Ingham, and have the distinct honour of being Australia’s tallest single-drop waterfall.
 Water runs off Stony Creek in one long, dramatic and thunderous descent, falling 268m into a pool over 20m deep.
 This thing is insane.